Japan Rail Pass Price Guide 2025: What You’ll Really Pay

 Adults vs. Child Pass Pricing

-Children between 6 and 11 years old can travel with a discounted JR Pass, usually around 50% off the adult price.
-Kids under 6 ride free, but they don’t get a reserved seat unless a child ticket is purchased.
+Children aged 6 to 11 can get a JR Pass at roughly 50% of the adult Japan Rail Pass price.
+Kids under 6 travel free but won’t have a reserved seat unless you purchase a child pass.

 Here’s how the Japan Rail Pass costs break down for children: